 Thank you for your interest in graduate study at CGU.
-We invite you to explore CGU’s programs and learn about the application process, important deadlines, and program-specific admission information.
+On this page you can explore CGU’s programs and learn about the application process, important deadlines, and program-specific admission requirements.

 If you have any questions, please do not hesitate to email us or call 909-607-7811.
 We look forward to assisting you through the application process.

 Applicants who apply by the priority deadline are among the first reviewed for admission and considered for fellowship aid funding.
 We encourage applicants to submit their applications by the priority deadline.

 For programs requiring an examination score, there are no minimum score requirements in order to apply and be considered for admission.
 Please review your program of interest to see if the GRE or GMAT is required.

 In addition to admission requirements that all applicants must meet, international applicants may be required to provide English Language Proficiency test scores (TOEFL, IELTS or Pearson PTE).

 International applicants admitted to CGU will be required to obtain the necessary student visa in order to enroll.
 For information on student visas and assistance, please visit the International Applicants Resources page.